⚙️ Modding

 It is recommended using Visual Studio Code with the extension XML installed.

-This extension also allows you to load a .xsd file for autocompletion.
+This extension can load a .xsd file for autocompletion.

 In a regular XML file: